-01.01 The purpose of this UPPS is to ensure the timely preparation, execution and payment of “Interagency” or “Interlocal” Cooperation contracts or agreements between Texas State and another state agency, or local governmental entity.
-Except as noted in this UPPS, a written contract or agreement is executed between the contracting parties prior to the performance of the services.
+01.01 The purpose of this policy is to ensure the timely preparation, execution, and payment of “interagency” or “interlocal” cooperation contracts or agreements between Texas State University and another state agency or local governmental entity.
+Except as noted in this policy, a written contract or agreement is executed between the contracting parties prior to the performance of the services.

-01.04 Approval of Interagency or Interlocal Cooperation contracts shall comply with UPPS No. 03.04.02, Contracting Authority to Commit the University.
+01.04 Approval of interagency or interlocal cooperation contracts shall comply with UPPS No. 03.04.02, Contracting Authority.
 Certain contracts require additional approval prior to university signature (see The Texas State University System (TSUS) Rules and Regulations, Chapter III, Section 1.
 “Items Requiring Board Approval”).

-01.05 Texas Education Code, Sec.
-95.21 or the current General Appropriations for the biennium during which the contract term is in effect grants Texas State’s specific contracting authority.
+01.05 Texas Education Code, Section 95.21, or the current General Appropriations for the biennium during which the contract term is in effect, grant Texas State’s specific contracting authority.
 Applicable contracts must contain this legal citation.

-02.06 The following forms are used with this UPPS:
+02.06 The following forms are used with this policy:

 03.01 Any university department may request Texas State prepare and execute an IAC or ILC contract with another state agency or local governmental entity.
 ILC contracts should follow the general form of an IAC contract to capture the essential contract elements.

 a.
-The Contract Compliance Office will address any questions regarding IAC or ILC contract use, preparation, or processing.
+The assistant director of Contract Compliance will address any questions regarding IAC or ILC contract use, preparation, or processing.

 b.
-A Texas State contracting officer must grant emergency approval to provide or receive services without an executed contract.
-The contracting officer is responsible for ensuring a written contract or agreement, when required, is processed and executed in a timely fashion.
+The director of Procurement and Strategic Sourcing may grant emergency approval to provide or receive services without an executed contract.
+The assistant director of Contract Compliance is then is responsible for ensuring a written contract or agreement, when required, is processed and executed in a timely fashion.

-03.02 Upon request, the Contract Compliance Office shall provide blank copies of the Interagency Cooperation Contract Form and a Contract Cover Sheet for preparation and processing of a contract.
-The department head or account manager should provide the following information on a Contract Cover Sheet, or via an interdepartmental memorandum, and submit it along with the proposed contract or agreement to the Contract Compliance Office:
+03.02 Upon request, the assistant director of Contract Compliance shall provide blank copies of the Interagency Cooperation Contract Form for preparation and processing of a contract.
+The department head or account manager should provide the following information via an interdepartmental memorandum, and submit it along with the proposed contract or agreement to the assistant director of Contract Compliance:

 b. mailing address of the involved agency or entity;